 We plan to ask our shareholders approve an increase in the number of our authorized shares to make available for issues a sufficient number of additional shares to meet our financing needs.
 We are currently authorized to issue an aggregate of 152,000,000 shares of capital stock consisting of 150,000,000 common shares and 2,000,000 "blank check" preferred shares.
-As of December 31, 2017, there were 126,865,634 issued and outstanding common shares, 8,043,229 common shares reserved for issuance upon the exercise of outstanding options under our employee stock option plans; 62,500 common shares reserved for issuance upon the lapse of restricted stock units (RSUs) under our Equity Incentive Plan; and 9,394,862 shares reserved for issuance upon the exercise of common share purchase warrants, including the publicly traded warrants.
+As of December 31, 2017, there were 126,865,634 issued and outstanding common shares, 8,043,229 common shares reserved for issuance upon the exercise of outstanding options under our employee stock option plans; 62,500 common shares reserved for issuance upon the lapse of restricted stock units (RSUs) under our Equity Incentive Plan; and 9,394,862 shares reserved for issuance upon the exercise of common shares.

 The operation of some of our subsidiaries has been financed in part through the sale of capital stock in those subsidiaries to private investors.
 Sales of additional subsidiary shares could reduce our ownership interest in the subsidiaries, and correspondingly dilute our shareholder's ownership interests in our consolidated enterprise.
-Our subsidiaries also have their own stock option plans and the exercise of subsidiaries, with a resulting dilutive effect on the ownership interest of our shareholders in our consolidated enterprise.
+Our subsidiaries also have their own stock option plans and the exercise of subsidiary stock options or the sale of restricted stock under those plans would also reduce our ownership interest in the subsidiaries, with a resulting dilutive effect on the ownership interest of our shareholders in our consolidated enterprise.